 There’s a reason for grammar like there’s a reason a house must be built on a foundation.
 Regardless of what style of house you stick on a foundation, that foundation has to adhere to the common building practices for foundations so the house stands.
 Screw up the foundation and the whole thing tumbles.

 When we write well, our readers feel comfortable because we’re feeding those givens upon which all language rests.
 A clear, fluid sentence simply makes a person feel at home.

-If you would prefer to see the comprehensive FREE Webinar I made on this subject, “5 Ways to Sound Smarter in Writing” click the below to subscribe to One Lit Place.
+If you would prefer to see the comprehensive FREE Webinar I made on this subject, “5 Ways to Sound Smarter in Writing” click here to subscribe.
 The Webinar Replay is free and comes with bonus info as well as a downloadable tip sheet!

 The pronoun”myself” has gotten a lot of play in recent years, 99% of it gloriously incorrect.